 These injuries can occur from a number of different ways but most commonly include falling onto an outstretched hand (FOOSH injury) or impact to the wrist from an object such as a ball in sports.

 The ligaments either are overstretched or torn.
-This leads to increased pain, swelling, bruising, instability, and loss of motion/strength.
+Symptoms of a wrist sprain include:

 Sprains are usually categorized by levels as follows:

 Level 1: Ligament is overstretched or minimally torn without instability of the joint

 Level 2: More significant tear but not complete with some instability

 Level 3: Ligament is completely torn resulting in instability of the joint

 Strains refer to injuries of tendons, the elastic tissue that attaches muscles to bones.
 This results in the muscles surrounding the wrist being stretched past their normal limits and becoming injured.